groupmm/playplot/README.md

-# Playplot
+# PlayPlot

-This repository contains a Python package called Playplot, which provides the ability to create and sync multiple interactive matplotlib plots to a piece of audio.
+This repository contains a Python package called _PlayPlot_, which provides an __interactive audio playback for matplotlib plots including the creation, navigation, and synchronization of such plots.__
 Each plot is handled in its own process, allowing smooth animations without a blocking main thread/process.
-This package works great inside interactive notebooks, with the limitations, that plots are shown on the machine where the kernel runs.
+Plots can be started from a Python __script__ or an __interactive notebook__, with plots being shown in separate windows on the machine where the kernel is running.

 ## References

-Daniel Keitel, Meinard Müller, Christof Weiß and Sebastian Rosenzweig.
+Daniel Keitel, Meinard Müller, Christof Weiß, and Sebastian Rosenzweig.
-Playplot: A Python Package to Sync Matplotlib Plots to Audio.
+_PlayPlot: A Python Package to Sync Matplotlib Plots to Audio._
 To be submitted to the Journal of Open Source Software (JOSS).

 ## Installing